Complaints about the publicity given to a planning application

-We look at whether someone lost the chance to object in writing, or speak at a committee, because the council failed to publicise an application properly.
+We look at whether someone lost the chance to object, or speak at a committee.
 We will also consider whether a development would still have been approved, or if a planning permission might have been given with different conditions, if someone had made an objection.
-Depending on the council's procedures and the law, some faults we might find are that the council:
+Depending on the council's procedures and the type of application, some faults we might find are that the council:

-- did not put up a site notice, or only put a notice in a place where few people would see it;
+- did not put up a site notice, or put a notice in a place where few people would see it

-- did not consult you on amended plans, where these increased the impact of the development on you.
+- did not consult you on amended plans that increased the impact of the development, or

 What happens if the Ombudsman finds that the council was at fault?

-- If your objection might have led to a better outcome and you have been left not knowing if this might have been the case, we may ask the council to make a larger payment of £500-£1,000 for your outrage, lost opportunity and uncertainty.
+- If your objection might have led to a better outcome and you have been left not knowing if this might have been the case, we may ask the council to make a payment to acknowledge the uncertainty.

 If we find fault with the council’s procedures, we will often recommend that the council introduces changes so that the same problem does not occur again in the future.